 Early Career and Family Support

-From a young age, DiCaprio showed an intense focus on his acting career, taking on a variety of roles that ranged from family dramas to romantic tragedies.
-This early versatility aligns with a Type 7’s need for variety and fear of confinement.
-His mother, a constant support in his life, likely contributed to his optimistic outlook, another key characteristic of Type 7s.
+From a young age, DiCaprio intensely focused on his acting career, taking on various roles ranging from family dramas to romantic tragedies.
+This early versatility aligns with Type 7’s need for variety and fear of confinement.
+His mother’s constant support likely contributed to his optimistic outlook, another critical characteristic of Type 7s.

 Versatility in Roles: A Type 7’s Palette